contents: the early days 1472-1699 CE | things can only get better – the 1700s | further reading and references

 The Wars of the Three Kingdoms

 Back in Orkney, a meeting of lairds (who were largely Royalists) refused to support the governor of Kirkwall and his officers.
 In addition, ‘commoners’ were said to be in a ‘revolutionary ferment’.
 As a result, the ‘government in Edinburgh, and the sheriff in Kirkwall, lost control of the islands’ (Marshall 2025: 278).
-Led by a man known as Currey (we have no evidence of his first name), a force of 600 commoners was able to take control of Kirkwall and ‘expel or imprison lairds attempting to debate public business’ (op. cit.).
+Led by a man known as Currey (we have no evidence of his first name), a force of 600 commoners took control of Kirkwall and ‘expel or imprison’ lairds attempting to debate public business’ (op. cit.).
 However, by April 1651, the lairds had fallen in line with Scottish government demands and agreed to support raising a new regiment.
 Currey and other rebel leaders were arrested.
 A Cromwellian garrison was established in Kirkwall early in 1652.
 However, as one of Cromwell’s soldiers noted, conditions remained poor for many local people: ‘Their schooles of learning are in every house, and their first lesson is to hunt the louse’ (op cit).

 Devilry and witchcraft, the rule of the church, and other problems

-One further dimension has been highlighted by Marshall (2025: 182-238) – devilry and witchcraft.
-Between 1594 and 1708, there were at least 97 people indicted as witches in Orkney.
-This was more than double the number per head in Scotland as a whole.
-Furthermore, the vast majority were women (81).
 The trials appear to be clustered – often linked to times of turmoil.
 Ragnhild Ljosland and Helen Woodsford-Dean have argued that there is a connection with political upheaval and famine.
 They also suggest that a ‘cluster of witch trials coincided with James VI’s siege of Kirkwall and Earl Patrick’s downfall in 1615, but without any evidence of a direct link other than the general unrest in the period’.
 In addition, they report that a lot appears to depend on the people involved: ‘One keen witch-hunter in a position of power can make a big impact’.
-In South Ronaldsay, there were several cases.
-For example, Jonet of Cara was burnt in Ronaldsvoe (Marshall 2024: 185), John Budge was named as a probable victim (op. cit.: 214), and Edward Richardson, the minister at Old St Mary’s Church, aka Lady Kirk, had to order the opening of graves in front of certain local people said to be wicked and to have caused their deaths.
-It was claimed that the ghosts of several drowned fishermen were haunting the area.
-No accusatory signs appeared, and Richardson declared the matter closed.

 Things can only get better – Orkney in the 1700s

 Farming was slow to recover, and some new crops, such as potatoes, were introduced, in this case, in 1750.
 Another innovation was the use of seaweed to fertilise crops.
-There was also a growth in flax production that was originally established by Norwegian settlers.
+There was also growth in flax production, originally established by Norwegian settlers.
 However, perhaps the most significant change in farming in the early eighteenth century was the removal of tacksmen and run-rigs (strips of land that moved between tenants so that the best land was shared).
 They were replaced by crofting.
-This entailed individual tenancies, and rents were being paid directly to the landowner.
+This entailed individual tenancies, with rents being paid directly to the landowner.
 However, there were at this time, ‘no tenants’ rights, and the size of a croft was deliberately too small to allow self-sufficiency’ (Wikipedia).
 Today, a croft is basically ‘a small piece of agricultural land, a sort of micro-farm, which may, or may not, have a house on it’ (Historic Environment Scotland).
 Often grouped into ‘townships’, each crofter has their own patch, and can also access common lands for grazing livestock or for communal activities (op. cit.).

 One of the factors that powered the move to crofting was the need to house the growing workforce involved in processing seaweed into kelp.
 Kelp production became a key element of the Orcadian economy.
 This is how Jane Lindsey put it: